Archive for the ‘Drainage Problems’ Category

 Drain Pipe for French Drain running under sidewalk

-French Drain Installation is a primary focus fore Oklahoma Drainage and Sprinkler Repair.
+French Drain Installation is a primary focus for Oklahoma Drainage and Sprinkler Repair.
 We have been installing French Drains as part of Drainage Systems since 1993.
-We also install Surface Drains, Channel Drains, and Sump Pumps to fit our customers needs.
+We also install Surface Drains, Channel Drains, and Sump Pumps to fit our customer’s needs.

 A Drainage System is made up of three parts.
-An Intake, a transition, and and Exit.
+An Intake, a transition, and Exit.

 An intake is a Drain or a group of Drains that brings water into the Drainage System.
 It can be a French Drain, Surface Drains, Channel Drain, or Sump Pump.
 A Drainage System can have one intake or several.
 If more than one, it can be any combination of French Drains, Surface Drains, Etc.

 For Example: You might have a Surface Drain set in your sidewalk and a Channel Drain next to your driveway and a French Drain in your yard.
-They all connect to each other through drain pipe and feed water into the Drainage System.
+They all connect to each other through drainpipe and feed water into the Drainage System.

-The Transition is the Drain Pipe that takes the water to the exit point.
+The Transition is the Drainpipe that takes the water to the exit point.
 It can be a large pipe or small depending on how much water needs to be moved and how fast it needs to drain.
 More than one Drainage Exit Point.
 This increases the amount of water that the Drainage System can move.

 There are other things to take into account and consider as well.

-Oklahoma Drainage and Sprinkler Repair installs French Drains and Surface Drains in lawns, flower beds and many other places.
+Oklahoma Drainage installs French Drains and Surface Drains in lawns, flower beds and many other places.
 We also install Surface Drains and Channel Drains Set in concrete in sidewalks and driveways.
 Wherever you need a Drain to help protect your home or property, we are there to help.
-Experience Counts, going on 27 years now.
+Experience Counts, going on 31 years now.

 A French Drain Can Handle Surface and Sub-Surface Water

 Another Storm is headed our way.
 It looks like a WET FALL.
-Every time it rains, Do you have water standing in the wrong place?
+Every time it rains, do you have water standing in the wrong place?
 Even worse!
 Do you have water seeping into your home or business?
 If you have water standing in your yard, on your sidewalk, or dripping into your basement, Oklahoma Drainage and Sprinkler Repair can help.
 We have been designing Drainage Systems for Homes or Business since 1993.

 Channel Drain in Sidewalk